Skip to content

 SOfit

 Unified Sports are inclusive competitions that combine individuals with and without intellectual disabilities on the same team.
-Special Olympics Minnesota offers Unified Sports in basketball, bowling, bocce, tennis, golf, gymnastics, swimming, track & field, volleyball, softball and flag football.
+Special Olympics Minnesota offers Unified Sports in basketball, bowling, bocce, flag football, golf, gymnastics, snowshoe, softball, swimming, tennis, and track & field.

 Unified Sports enables athletes and Unified partners to: